 You can see that some of the contigs that have been assembled hit the reference sequence.
-In the record above the evalue is 3e-49 which may look like a significant hit; however, the evalue is calculated as the chance of a hit this close against a random sequence of the same size.
+In the record above the evalue is 3e-49 which is massively significant; however, the evalue is calculated as the chance of a hit this close against a random sequence of the same size.
 Since our subject sequence is now very small and we know it is related to our strain it is not surprising that there are some hits.
 We are concerned about whole contigs that map closely to the reference genome.
-Overall there are only three hits and none cover the entire length of the contig, so we can be happy that this is not happening.